The Best Free Things to Do This Week

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

-American Indian boarding schools were established with the intention of assimilating indigenous students into American culture.
-Children were forcibly removed from their families, given American names, and taught a curriculum intended to replace their way of life with Christianity.
-The Heard Museum is reinstalling its compelling exhibit about these tragic institutions, along with presenting a symposium titled Away From Home: American Indian Boarding School Stories.
-Presenters and educators will discuss what was learned from this shameful chapter of American history.
+The Melrose District came back from the brink of extinction over 20 years ago, largely due to the efforts of the Seventh Avenue Merchants Association.
+The organization helps the neighborhood maintain its vintage aesthetic.
+They are celebrating the eclectic segment of Seventh Avenue with the 17th annual Melrose Street Fair.
+It will feature live music from Haymarket Squares and The Senators, food trucks, a car show, and booths by local vendors and independent local businesses along the strip.

-The presentation is from 9 a.m. to 12:30 p.m. on Saturday, February 22, at 2301 North Central Avenue.
-This is a free event.
-For more information, visit heardmuseum.org.
+The festival runs from 11 a.m. to 5 p.m. on Saturday, March 2, on Seventh Avenue between Indian School Road and Camelback Road.
+This is a free, family-friendly event.
+For more information, visit m7streetfair.com.
 Jason Keil

 Or sign in with a social account:FACEBOOK GOOGLE + TWITTER YAHOO!